scalameta/scalafmt/docs/faq.md

 4.  code is read waaay more often outside of code reviews, for example when you are actually coding.

-## Which configuration options minimize diffs/conflicts in version control?}
+## Which configuration options minimize diffs/conflicts in version control?

 - `align.preset=none` If alignment is enabled a renaming of one entity can impact the indentation of other entities.